 Procedures were in place for appraising staff performance and staff confirmed that appraisals had taken place.
 Staff confirmed that they felt supported and involved in discussions about their personal development.
-A review of two staff files evidenced that appraisals had been completed on a six monthly basis.
+A review of a sample of three evidenced that appraisals had been completed an annual basis.
 There was a system in place to ensure that all staff receive appropriate training to fulfil the duties of their role.